vdzeer/react-ckeditor/README.md

 ## Extending

 - Add new configuration options in `src/configs/`.
+- Add new plugins to `src/plugins/` and register them in the appropriate config.
 - Use the barrel files (`index.ts`) for clean imports.

 ## Linting